-- 1. Except buildings for accessory use and cottage colonies. - 2.
+- 1. Except buildings for accessory use and cottage. - 2.
 Except lots or parcels lawfully in existence and shown on a subdivision plan or described in a deed recorded at the Barnstable County Registry of Deeds prior to the adoption of the bylaw by Truro Town Meeting on February 15, 1960, having at least five thousand (5,000) square feet of area and at least fifty (50) feet of lot frontage. - 3.
 Except in the Seashore District where the minimum setback from all streets is 50 ft. measured at a right angle from the street line. - 4.
 Except in those portions of the Beach Point Limited Business district served by the Town of Provincetown Water System, where the minimum sideyard and backyard setbacks shall be equivalent to five (5) ft per story of the building or structure in question.
-Structures less than a full story shall meet the minimum 5 ft setback. - The 2 story limitation shall be measured from above mean ground level. - 5a.
-Except buildings which do not have gable, hip, or gambrel roofs; for these buildings, the maximum building height shall not exceed twenty-three (23) ft as measured to the highest point of the roof. - 6.
-Free standing flagpoles and private noncommercial radio and television antennae shall not exceed fifty (50) ft above mean ground level. - 7.
-Windmills shall not exceed sixty (60) ft from mean ground level to the center of the rotor. - 8.
-Except in the Seashore District where the minimum lot size is 3 acres.
-(4/05) - ${9.}$ For any lot created after April 30, 2004, the portion of the lot connecting the frontage with the front line of any building site shall not be less than 50 feet wide, as measured between opposite side-lines.
-(4/06) - B. Exceptions to height limitations may be authorized by Board of Appeals by special permit.
+Structures less than a full story shall meet the minimum 5 ft setback. - 5.
+The 2 story limitation shall be measured from above mean ground level. - 5a.
+Except buildings which do not have a ridge or hip the maximum building height shall not exceed twenty-three (23) ft as measured to the highest point of the structure.
+(4/12) - 6.
+Free standing flagpoles and private noncommercial radio and television antennae shall not exceed fifty (50) ft above mean ground level.